hyOzd/serialplot/README.md

 You can obtain installation packages from [downloads](https://bitbucket.org/hyOzd/serialplot/downloads).
-As of moment there is only Debian and Windows 64 bits packages.
+As of moment there are only Debian and Windows 64 bits packages.

 ## Dependencies
 - Qt 5, including SerialPort module